CBIIT/bento-meta/README.md

 ### Origin

-An Origin node represents an entity (institution, internal projectdefined standard, recognized body, public database) that defines and/or promulgates a terminology and represents it authoritatively.
+An Origin node represents an entity (institution, internal project, defined standard, recognized body, public database) that defines and/or promulgates a terminology and represents it authoritatively.

 ### Term > Value